GIS4DEV/GIS4DEV.github.io/_lessons/00b_calendar.md

 12 | May 10 | mon | Independent | fri
 13 | May 17 | mon | Independent | fri
 finals | May 24 | Complete Revisions |  |

+*For many very obvious reasons, we may need to be flexible this semester!